Pedagogy • Methodology • Technology

 - Reusing content from past semesters

-In this workshop, instructors will learn to use NYU Classes course site tools to assess students, and track and communicate grades.
+Your NYU Classes course site can be used to assess students, collect student work, and track and communicate grades.
 Topics include:

 - Gradebook best practices